learn-co-curriculum/phase-0-css-issue-bot-9000/README.md

 2. Clone your fork locally.
 3. `cd` into the local repo you just cloned.

-## Process
+## Steps

-1. copy the code from css/style.css and paste it into the W3C validator at: [http://jigsaw.w3.org/css-validator/#validate_by_input](http://jigsaw.w3.org/css-validator/#validate_by_input) then click the large check button to check the code.
-Use the error messages to correct the code line by line.
-Save the file then re-validate the code again until all errors are gone.
-This will make Issue Bot 9000 very happy!
-2. (HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by right-clicking the file in the file tree, and selecting "Open in Browser" .)
+In this lesson, we will be taking the invalid CSS in `css/style.css` and changing it to be valid.
+1. Open index.html in your browser.
+Notice how our styles don't look quite right?
+2. Open css/style.css in your text editor.
+3. Visit the W3C CSS validator [http://jigsaw.w3.org/css-validator/#validate_by_input](http://jigsaw.w3.org/css-validator/#validate_by_input).
+If not already selected, click on the tab labeled "By direct input".
+4. Copy the code from css/style.css and paste it into the text area.
+Click the "Check" button.
+5. Use the error messages to correct the CSS.
+6. Repeat steps 3-5 until your readout states "Congratulations!
+No Error Found.".

+Remember to check your progress in `index.html` in your browser!

 ## Resources